-The core skill requirements of IC specialists remained unchanged but the complexities of the communication, the pace at which it had to be communicated – and how – was a major change programme in itself.
+The core skill requirements of IC specialists remained unchanged but the complexities of the communication, the pace at which it had to be communicated – and how – was a major change program in itself.
 We saw perhaps three initial, significant changes.
 Communicators were proactively included at many top tables with HR and IC collaborating more closely together, leaders were in the hot seat when it came to communicating and digital became king.
 As far as the first points are concerned, these are scenarios that internal communicators had been striving to achieve for years, so this was good news, but it was the crisis that brought home the need for communicators to be involved in strategic decisions and for leaders to take the lead in communications.
-From a digital perspective, some organisations had been dipping their toes into a variety of digital media, perhaps seeing it as a nice to have; the crisis made it an imperative.
-One organisation told us that a two-year digital change programme they had planned was effectively executed in two months.
+From a digital perspective, some organizations had been dipping their toes into a variety of digital media, perhaps seeing it as a nice to have; the crisis made it an imperative.
+One organization told us that a two-year digital change program they had planned was effectively executed in two months.

 What happened from a recruitment perspective?

 From an IC recruitment perspective, the market dried up almost overnight.
 If someone wasn’t already in a role, the opportunities coming up were few and far between, and chased by hundreds of applicants, particularly on the interim side.
 Companies stopped recruiting and few in roles would have been tempted to jump ship and risk moving on.
 This all happened just as the new taxation regulations were introduced to treat interims as employees for taxation purposes.
 This caused much angst and confusion on all sides and a lot of very skilled communication and change interims had to be open to new terms and conditions from permanent to fixed term contracts.